The Voice (American TV series) season 18: Live remote shows

-Week 1: Live Playoffs (May 4 & 5)
+Week 1: Playoffs (May 4–5)

-The Live Playoff round constituted episodes 12 and 13.
-For the first time there will be a Top 17.
-On Monday, James Taylor opened the show with a performance with the remaining Knockouts artists, followed by the announcement of the 4-Way Knockout Winner.
+The live playoffs round constituted episodes 12 and 13.
+For the first time there is a Top 17.
+On Monday, James Taylor opened the show with a performance with the remaining knockouts artists, followed by the announcement of the four-way knockout's winner.
 The winner joined the Top 17, who all performed live from their homes using a production kit sent to them.
 Coaches mentored and gave feedback from their homes: Kelly from Montana, Blake from Oklahoma, and both John and Nick from Los Angeles.

-On Tuesday's live episode, one artist from each team advanced based on America's vote, and each coach got to save one of their own artists.
-The remaining artists from each team with the highest votes will have a chance to compete for the Wild Card as seen on season 17.
-These nine artists advanced to the Semifinals.
+On Tuesday's live episode, one artist from each team advanced based on the country's vote, and each coach got to save one of their own artists.
+The remaining artists from each team with the highest votes will have a chance to compete for the wild card as seen on season 17.
+These nine artists advanced to the semi-final.

-Week 2: Semifinals (May 11 & 12)
+Week 2: Semi-final (May 11–12)

-The Semifinals comprised episodes 14 and 15.
-On Monday, the Top 9 artists performed to the theme of “Dedication Week” with the public vote results being announced on Tuesday.
-Four artists are eliminated in a new elimination format: one artist from a team with a higher vote will immediately advance to the Top 5, leaving the remaining five artists to compete for the final spot in the finals via Instant Save.
+The semi-final comprised episodes 14 and 15.
+On Monday, the Top 9 artists performed to the theme of "Dedication Week" with the public vote results being announced on Tuesday.
+Four artists are eliminated in a new elimination format: one artist from a team with a higher vote will immediately advance to the Top 5, leaving the remaining five artists to compete for the final spot in the finale via instant save.

 With the advancement of Thunderstorm Artis to the finale, Nick Jonas became the fifth new coach to successfully coach an artist on his team to the finale on his first attempt as a coach, after Usher (Michelle Chamuel in season 4), Alicia Keys (Wé McDonald in season 11), Kelly Clarkson (Brynn Cartelli in season 14), and John Legend (Maelyn Jarmon in season 16).

-Week 3: Finale (May 18 & 19)
+Week 3: Finale (May 18–19)

-The final 5 performed on Monday, May 18, 2020, with the final results following on Tuesday, May 19, 2020.
-In the first episode of the Finale, each artist performed an original song and a cover.
-In the second episode, each artist performed a duet with their respective coach.
-For the first time this season, artists had studio versions of their performances released on iTunes and Apple Music, with each artist's original song and coach duet being released; However, unlike in previous seasons, a purchase or stream of these performances did not factor into voting.
+The finale comprised episodes 16 to 18.
+The final 5 performed on episode 16, with the final results following on episode 18; meanwhile, episode 17 was a cutdown show.
+On Monday, each artist performed an original song and a cover, and then performed a duet with their respective coach on Tuesday.

+For the first time this season, artists had studio versions of their performances released on iTunes and Apple Music, with each artist's original song and coach duet being released.
+However, unlike previous seasons, a purchase or stream of these performances did not factor into voting.
 Todd Tilghman from Team Blake became the first and the only vocalist of the season to reach top 10 on iTunes.
 His original song's studio recording hit #1 on iTunes Overall Chart and iTunes Country Chart.

-With both Tilghman and Harris finishing in top two, this marked Shelton's second (of his seven) victory in which two of these artists have been finished in the top two since season three (Cassadee Pope and Terry McDermott).
+With both Tilghman and Harris finishing in top two, this marked the second time in which Shelton's artists have finished in the top two since season 3 (Cassadee Pope and Terry McDermott).